VictoriaMetrics/ansible-playbooks/README.md

 See [cluster](playbooks/cluster.yml) and [single](playbooks/single.yml) playbooks for examples of how to use these roles.

-Deprecated roles:

-- [docker](./roles/docker) - role for docker installation
-- [load_balancer](./roles/load_balancer) - nginx setup for load balancing between select and insert nodes
-- [cluster](./roles/cluster) - installs and configures VictoriaMetrics cluster running in docker

-These roles are deprecated in favor of roles for each component.
-They are still available in the collection, but will be removed in future releases.
-Note that per-component roles are using binary releases of VictoriaMetrics, while cluster role is using docker images.

 ## Cluster deployment

 Cluster deployment example is available in [playbooks/cluster.yml](./playbooks/cluster.yml).